 Use the school locator tool to determine the attendance area for your home address.
 Pupils are eligible for bus transportation by the school district if:

 Based on this policy, there is no bus transportation to Cooper, Grant, Jefferson, and Wilson Elementary Schools.
-Cleveland, Jackson, & Lincoln-Erdman Elementary Schools are all bus eligible.
+Cleveland and Lincoln-Erdman Elementary Schools are all bus eligible.

 Special Education Pupil Eligibility is based on physical, mental, emotional, and learning disabled attending special classes.
 Transportation will be provided if determined by assessment of a student's multi-disciplinary individual educational plan team.
 Students who attend an Exceptional Education Needs (EEN) Program at a school that is not his/her attendance area may receive transportation.
 Programs are located in schools around the school district where a room may be available.